OpenCobolIDE/OpenCobolIDE/doc/source/contribute.rst

 It might also be worth checking the OpenCobolIDE's `wiki` (for developers and contributors).

+Since v4.3.1, you can report a bug from within the IDE (? -> Report a bug).
+The first time you use it, it will prompt you for your github credentials in order to generate a personal access token that is needed to submit a bug report using your credentials.
+This tool will automatically send the system information and the application log, you just have to write a short title and description.

 .. _`issue tracker`: https://github.com/OpenCobolIDE/OpenCobolIDE/issues
 .. _`wiki`: https://github.com/OpenCobolIDE/OpenCobolIDE/wiki